Economic Development Program Manager

 The Affordable PTE Program

 Ordinance No. 694 defines Shoreline's current PTE program and replaces all previous PTE programs.
-In order to qualify for the PTE incentive, the applicant must commit to rent 20% of the project's units to qualified renters at "affordable" rates.
+In order to qualify for the PTE incentive, the applicant must commit to rent 20% of the project's units to qualified renters at "affordable" rates (see current rent and income limits here).
 Shoreline uses the HUD determination of the King County Adjusted Median Income (AMI) to determine affordability, and the city adjusts the percentage based on unit size:

 - Studio and 1 bedroom units must be affordable to those earning 70% of the King County AMI; and

 - 2 bedroom or larger units must be affordable to those earning 80% of the King County AMI.

 Shoreline's PTE program is currently offered in seven areas.
 By clicking on the links below, one can view maps that determine whether one's parcel falls within a PTE area.

 - 145th Street Station Sub-Area

 - 185th Street Station Sub-Area

 *Note: A small portion of the Aurora Ave N Corridor, the Aurora Square Community Renewal Area, has a 500-unit cap on PTE availability.